It is Interesting that God Calls the Church a Family

 • The church has a discipleship mandate that means discipling all ages and more than just as individuals, but also in their family relationships.
 We believe it’s important to disciple families, not just individuals.
 (Matthew 28:19-20)

-• Children and youth are a gift from the Lord and can serve, grow, and be Christians now, not just when they get older.
+• Children and youth are gifts from the Lord and can serve, grow, and be Christians now, not just when they get older.
 (Psalm 127:3)

 If you agree… Please join with us in this exciting mission to reach families for Jesus Christ and to disciple them for the Kingdom.